eternaldensity/Sandcastle-Builder/README.md

 ## 3.188
 - Shopping Assistant tells you when you select an item which you already bought
+- Unflipped some important lines in MHP Goat

 ## 3.1871
 - Missed a . because HAAAAAAAAANDS (this is github's fault for complicated reasons I won't get into)